f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

 Layer 4 to 7 Service.
 We will start with **Creating** a Basic HTTP Service, demonstrate **Modifying/Mutate** the service by changing the node state, and finally **Delete** the whole service.
-Once we've demonstrated with these tasks, we'll introduce more complex deployments options with iRules, Custom Profiles, Certificates, and an ASM Policy.
+Once we've demonstrated with these tasks, we'll introduce more complex deployment options with iRules, Custom Profiles, Certificates, and an ASM Policy.

 ..
 NOTE:: This lab work will be performed from